janhiong/Social-Media-and-Suicide-Rate/README.md

 # 📱 Analyze the Impact of Social Media on Suicide Rates:
 ## A Predictive Modeling Approach

-## 🔑 Key Takeaways:
-- Learned the data analysis process of wrangling, exploring, analyzing, and communicating data, and work with data in Python, using libraries like NumPy and Pandas.
-- Mastered applying PCA and KMeans clustering to simplify data complexity and uncover hidden patterns in social media usage behavior.
-- Gained insights on using SHAP for explaining model outputs, highlighting the transparency and trustworthiness of complex machine learning models.

 ## 👩‍⚕️ Goals of the project
 The primary goal of this project was to determine if social media user growth could predict changes in suicide rates and identify which social media metrics had the strongest impact.
 This predictive approach aimed to enhance understanding of potential links between digital behavior and mental health trends, contributing valuable insights for public health research.